OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 # A: Data Protection

 The activities in this stream focus on ensuring data are properly protected in all aspects of their creation, handling, storage, and processing.
 As an organization's maturity in this practice grows, the data managed are better understood, more precisely classified, and more effectively protected.

 ## Maturity 1
 ### Activity
 The organization understands the types and sensitivity of data stored and processed by applications, and maintains awareness of the fate of processed data (e.g., backups, sharing with external partners).
+At this level of maturity, the information gathered may be captured in varying forms and different places; no organization-wide data catalog is assumed to exist.
 All data associated with a given application are protected and handled in accordance with protection requirements applying to the most sensitive data stored and processed.

 Basic controls are in place, to ensure sensitive data from Production environments are not propagated to lower environments without having been properly sanitized/anonymized.
 By ensuring unsanitized production data are never propagated to lower (non-production) environments, the organization is able to focus data protection policies and activities on production.